dominicstop/react-native-ios-context-menu/README.md

 ### `ContextMenuView` Example 03

-**Summary**: This example shows a context menu that has a submenu item inside its list of menu actions.
+**Summary**: Nested Menu — This example shows a context menu that has a submenu item inside its list of menu actions.

 <br>